 Unless otherwise stated, the transmitter characteristics are specified at the antenna connector of the CW node with a single or multiple transmit antenna(s).
 The CW waveform for D2R backscattering is a single-tone unmodulated sinusoid.
+The frequency of CW shall be on the chanel raster.

 NOTE: CW transmission and A-IoT BS Downlink (DL) data transmission are non-concurrent.
 For FDD bands, the CW is transmitted in Uplink (UL) operating band.